Popniten/ts-express-boilerplate/README.md

 ### Port not available after application crash

-If application crashes and port is in use when trying to restart, run:
+When a NodeJS-application crashes, it may report that the port used is already taken when trying to restart it.
+The following is a way to fix that on a linux system.

 ```bash
 ps -ax | grep node